viniciobs/Dotnet-Mail-Sender.Api/README.md

 # Dotnet-Mail-Sender.Api
-Sending e-mails with dotnet core 7.0
+This is a minimal api for sending e-mails with dotnet core 7.0
 <hr />

 To use it with Gmail you must follow these steps: